deploy-machine/windows/README.md

 Invoke-WebRequest -Uri "https://raw.githubusercontent.com/Simbaclaws/dev-windows/refs/heads/main/packages.json" -OutFile "$($env:TEMP)\packages.json" ; winget import -i "$($env:TEMP)\packages.json"
 ```

-This command fetches the raw content of the `install_apps.txt` file from the GitHub repository and installs each application listed in that file.
+This command fetches the raw content of the `packages.json` file from the GitHub repository and installs each application listed in that file with winget.

+You can export a packages.json file with `winget export packages.json`.
+This will export all of your currently installed apps to a `packages.json` file.

 ### Step 2: Remove Applications